tagplay/tagplay-text/README.md

 ## Changelog

+- 0.2.0: BREAKING CHANGE: Altered htmlize to take a map of options instead of a large number of parameters, added paragraphs option.
 - 0.1.0: BREAKING CHANGE: Added `formatting` parameter to `htmlize`.
 - 0.0.4: Turn newlines into `<br>` tags in `htmlize`.
 - 0.0.3: Turn on `usernameIncludeSymbol`.